sefanja/ArchiRules/README.md

 ```

 ## 📦 Installation (Windows)
-All files should be placed in the following folder on your system:
+All files should be placed in a folder on your system, for example:
 ```
-C:\Users\<YourName>\Downloads\ArchiRules\
+C:\Users\YourName\Downloads\ArchiRules\
 ```

-Folder contents after complete installation:
+Folder contents after installation:
 ```
 ArchiRules\
-├── ArchiRules.ajs   # jArchi script
+├── validate.ajs     # jArchi script
 ├── validate.cmd     # Batch file to run all SPARQL rules ├── rules\           # SPARQL rules (e.g. C1.rq, C2.rq, ...)
 ├── tools\